UMWEDU/umw-finaid-sync/_pages/first-year-transfer-students.md

   - "1"
 wpcf-homepage-copy:
   - |
-    Undergraduate Financial Aid information for students beginning their collegiate journey at UMW.
+    Undergraduate financial aid information for students beginning their collegiate journey at UMW.
     <ul>
     	<li><a href="/financialaid/the-financial-aid-process/timelines/freshman-timeline/">Freshman</a> and <a href="https://www.umw.edu/financialaid/the-financial-aid-process/timelines/transfer-student-timeline/">Transfer Student</a> Timelines</li>
     	<li><a href="https://www.umw.edu/financialaid/process/completing-the-fafsa/">Completing the FAFSA</a></li>